JakeGWater/vpifg.com/source/guides/unreal-composure.rst

 #.
 Select the OCIO Config you have already been using.
 #.
 The source color space is Unreal, which is always Linear - sRGB.
 #.
-The destinataion color space is whatever you want, but we are going to use sRGB.
+The destination color space is whatever you want, but we are going to use sRGB.

    .. figure:: https://i.postimg.cc/zvRPVQmB/screenshot-20.png